LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Anagrams-of-a-word.md

 say "Anagrams: ",findAnangrams(@letters,@word-list).join: ' ';
 ```

-This probably works well, but, although the idea of creating a module for anagrams is probably good, I have the feeling that this implkementation is a bit overengineered.
+This probably works well, but, although the idea of creating a module for anagrams is probably good, I have the feeling that this implementation is a bit over-engineered.
 My solution held in 7 code lines.

 [Simon Proctor]() also wrote an [Anagrams module](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-005/simon-proctor/perl6/lib/Anagrams.pm6):